 We love trees!

-In 2018 Palo Alto was accredited by the National Arbor Day Foundation as a Tree City USA for the 31st consecutive year, and in 2019 as a Tree Line USA for 5th consecutive year.
+In 2020 Palo Alto was accredited by the National Arbor Day Foundation as a Tree City USA for the 33rd consecutive year, and as a Tree Line USA electric utility for the 6th consecutive year.
 In August 2016, the City of Palo Alto became the 15th municipality in the US and Canada to receive accreditation from the Society of Municipal Arborists, the highest recognition for municipal urban forestry programs.